 However, if you bought the same car for $15,000 (when it was three years old), you can sell it three years later for $10,000.
 This means the used car depreciation only costs you $5,000.

 Yes, driving a new car sounds way more appealing than driving a used car, and if it’s worth an extra $10,000 to you, then go for it.
-Keep in mind though, buying a pre-owned vehicle is much more affordable and can allow you to live richer.
+Keep in mind though, buying a pre-owned vehicle is much more affordable and can allow you to live rich on a small budget.